 Solo exhibitions include Ikon Gallery, Birmingham; Tate St Ives and Tate Britain, Kunstmuseum Trondheim, Norway, Zeppelin Museum, Germany and she has shown widely in international group exhibitions.
 Neudecker is currently working on SEDIMENT, a solo exhibition at Limerick City Gallery of Art this autumn, which will tour to Hestercombe Gallery in 2020.
 She also is currently working on a new commission for the CERN Collection, Geneva.

-Neudecker’s work, ‘Hanging Gardens: Parallel Lives’, is currently installed in the lifts at the Cancer Center at Guy’s Hospital in Central London, as part of Future City’s art program at the Hospital.
+Neudecker’s recent work, ‘Hanging Gardens: Parallel Lives Lives 1.39m, 9.78m, 22.59m, 30.79m, 37.26m, 42.0m’, is installed in the three lifts at the Cancer Center at Guy’s Hospital in Central London, as a permanent installation and part of Future City’s art program at the Hospital.

 Neudecker is Professor and Research Fellow at Bath Spa University, Fellow for CERN’s Visiting Artists Program and is on the European Commission’s JRC SciArt advisory panel.
 She works with Galerie Barbara Thumm Berlin, Thomas Rehbein Galerie Cologne, Galeria Pedro Cera, Lisbon and in camera galerie in Paris.